wyz960521/tesa/README.md

 TESA incorporates a weighted two-stage alignment procedure and a "bookend" model to accurately identify DNA binding patterns.
 The algorithm consists of the following steps:

-### 1. Two-Stage Alignment.
+### 1. Two-Stage Alignment

-TESA constructs a matrix 𝑀ℎ of dimensions 2𝑚 × 𝑛, where 𝑚 is the number of input sequences and 𝑛 is the length of each sequence.
+TESA constructs a matrix 𝑀 of dimensions 2𝑚 × 𝑛, where 𝑚 is the number of input sequences and 𝑛 is the length of each sequence.
 The matrix represents both the input sequences and their reverse complementary sequences.
 Each position in the matrix is assigned a normalized sequencing coverage.
 TESA allocates weights to pairs of segments, each of length 𝑙, between different sequences based on string similarity and sequencing coverage.
 The statistical significance of string similarity between segments is evaluated using the binomial distribution.

 ### 2. Graph Construction